steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/10_Configure_k8s_cluster_monitoring_integration/README.md

 Your cluster API endpoint is using an untrusted self-signed certificate.
 You have 2 options :

-1. Configure the ActiveGate to skip the certificate check
+1. Configure the <b>ActiveGate</b> to skip the certificate check
    - Introduce security risks so not recommended
    - Can be OK for POC or test environments
    - The procedure is explained in the doc here : https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-activegate/configuration/set-up-proxy-authentication-for-activegate/#expand-138option-2-disable-certificate-validation

-2. Add the cluster self-signed certificate to the ActiveGate trusted keystore.
+2. Add the cluster self-signed certificate to the <b>ActiveGate</b> trusted keystore.
    - This is what we will do next.

-### Add the cluster API certificate to the ActiveGate
+## Add the cluster API certificate to the ActiveGate

 ### Obtain the certificate